vuejs/apollo/packages/docs/data/mutations.md

 })
 ```

-The optimistic response is used immediately, then replaced with the real data when the server responds.
-Learn more in [Optimistic UI](/caching/optimistic-ui).
+Apollo Client writes the optimistic response into the cache immediately, fires your `update` function with it, then replaces it with the real result when the server responds.
+See [Optimistic UI](/caching/optimistic-ui) for the full pattern, including rollback on error.

-## Event Hooks
+## Event hooks

-React to mutation lifecycle events:
+React to mutation outcomes imperatively:

 ```ts twoslash
 import { TypedDocumentNode } from '@apollo/client'